serverless/dashboard/docs/python-sdk.md

 This method can be used to capture `Exception` objects, as well as any combination of strings.
 If only an `Exception` object is provided, then the stack trace in Console will show the stack trace of the error object.
-If a string, or a combination of a string and `Exception`, are provided, then then stack trace of the `logging.error` will be captured.
+If a string, or a combination of a string and `Exception`, are provided, then the stack trace of the `logging.error` will be captured.

 ### Capturing Warnings